-Energy exists above us in the radiant heat from the sun.
-One hour of sunshine on earth could satisfy global energy needs for an entire year if we were able to harness it!
-Solar power and solar thermal panels mounted on roofs of houses and buildings are becoming more visible in our communities.
-Solar thermal, more efficient and less expensive than some other forms of energy production, provides hot water for homes while solar cell collectors generate electricity.
-Fields of solar panels locally harness the sun for larger corporate buildings without dirtying the air or needing cross-country distribution.
-Solar power collected at point sources wherever the sun shines fuels our buildings and our cities.
+The sun shining on our planet delivers radiant heat.
+One hour of radiant heat from the sunshine answers global energy needs for one year if collected!
+We capture radiant heat with solar power and solar thermal panels.
+These panels mounted on the roofs of our buildings or covering fields of parking lots can heat our water and generate power.
+Solar thermal heats water more efficiently and less expensively than other forms of energy production.
+Solar cells collect and generate electricity.
+Solar energy is a point source production so does not require transportation.
+It can fuel our buildings and our cities.
 Germany is currently leading the world in point source solar collection.
 The solar industry is growing!
 Check out NEXT.cc’s Solar Energy Journey and draw a diagram of the flow of energy from the sun as it travels through a solar panel to a transformer to an electrical plant.

 Activity 3 – Geothermal

 Renewable energy exists underground, just beneath our feet!
 Have you ever noticed how cool a basement is in the summer and how warm it is in the winter?
 Geothermal energy draws warmth when it is cold and coolness when it is hot from the constant temperature of the earth itself.
 Did you know that below the earth’s crust, the average temperature year round is 45-75˚F?
 Digging deeper, geothermal draws from the temperature of hot water beneath the surface and, even lower, from the steam of molten rock.
 Iceland produces 25% of its electricity using geothermal.
-Look at this house changing 55 degrees to warm a house in the winter and to cool a house in the summer!
-The 55 degrees offsets winter range of temperatures -10-40 degrees and summer range of temperature from 60 - 95 degrees.
 Make a thermal diagram of an office building circulating water underground for heating.

 Activity 5 – Biomass